TanjaKec/repro_research/content/day3/RMarkdown/_index.en.markdown

 #### 👉 Go to the following GitHub repo to download the material: <https://github.com/TanjaKec/RMarkdown4RR>

-Inside the data folder you will find the follwing `csv` files:
+Inside the data folder you will find the following `csv` files:

 - athlete_events.csv
 - noc_regions.csv
 - exyu_olympic.csv

 {{% notice info %}}
-Split into groups of three and discuss how would you produce a Word document or a PowerPoint presentation to present your finding for the following problem:
+Split into groups of three and discuss how you would produce a Word document or a PowerPoint presentation to present your findings for the following problem:
 {{% /notice %}}

-Open the `exyu_olympic.csv` file in the Excel and try to:
+Open the `exyu_olympic.csv` file in Excel and try to:

 -	Find the number of medals per team?
 -	Find the number of medals per team for the last Rio games?